-Tony Zambito, an advisor to our business, is an evangelist for a more human centered approach to modern marketing.
-In a great post about empathy in marketing, he writes:
+Buyer persona innovator and marketing strategist Tony Zambito strives for a more human centered approach to modern marketing.
+In a post about empathy in marketing, he writes:

 “In the modern marketing world where content has become the dominant way we communicate, empathy serves as a foundation to stand above the overdosing flood of information experienced by customers and buyers.
 It requires us to understand the context of the goals and challenges of our customers and buyers.
 Have you taken the time to put yourselves in their shoes?
 Lived a day in their life, considered the challenges they face and the problems they seek to solve?”

 If the answer to these questions is no… chances are you don’t know your buyer very well.

 Forming a relationship with the people you’re selling to is essential in B2B marketing.
 The video below does a great job of mapping out the journey of a buyer, and how your relationships with potential buyers is affected by that journey.